Wastewater Treatment

 Equalization Basin

-Benton Utilities was mandated by the Arkansas Department of Environmental Quality (ADEQ) in April of 2005 by a Consent Order (CAO LIS No 05-158) mandating the City build an equalization basin due to high inflow and infiltration at the Wastewater Treatment Plant.
+Benton Utilities was mandated by the Arkansas Department of Energy and Environment, Department of Environmental Quality (DEQ) in April 2005 by a Consent Order (CAO LIS No 05-158; April 2005 – August 2025) mandating the City of Benton to build an equalization basin due to high inflow and infiltration at the Wastewater Treatment Plant.
 The basin is sized to control the peak flows that occur during wet periods of the year.
-These flows can increase as much as three times the design flow of the Wastewater Treatment Plant which is currently 8.3 million gallons per day.
-This basin was completed a year early and was put in service in October 2007.
-In cooperation with the Wastewater Collections dept., we have worked to reduce the amount of Inflow and infiltration into our system by continuing an aggressive pipe bursting program which replaces bad sewer pipe with new and upsized piping.
+These inflows can increase as much as three times the design flow capacity of the Wastewater Treatment Plant which is currently 8.3 million gallons per day.
+The basin was completed and put in service in October 2007.
+In August 2025, all requirements were met in accordance with the Order and Agreement section of the consent order, and it was formally closed.

 Back-up Generators – The treatment plant has four generators used to maintain operational controls of the facilities equipment in the event of the loss of commercial utility power.